EtheaDev/StyledComponents/README.md

 ## Installation of Packages ##

-Open the package group Vcl.StyledComponents.groupproj from the correct Folder of your Delphi version (eg. \StyledComponents\Packages\D11), then build the run-time package: StyledComponentsDXX and install the design-time package: dclStyledComponentsDXX.
+Open the package group Vcl.StyledComponents.groupproj from the correct folder of your Delphi version (eg. \StyledComponents\Packages\D11), then build the run-time package: StyledComponentsDXX and install the design-time package: dclStyledComponentsDXX.

 ## Description of Styled Buttons ##

 **TStyledGraphicButton**, **TStyledButton** and **TStyledTaskDialog** are designed to expand Button functionalities.

-The Button Styles defined are not affected by VCLStyles and are also visibile on a "non styled" Windows application.
+The Button Styles defined are not affected by VCLStyles and are also visibile on a "non styled" Windows application, so you can have more than a single Button styled also using VCLStyles.

 **Component editor for TStyledGraphicButton and StyledButton:**

 To simplify use of the Styled Buttons, there is a useful "Component Editor" to select three values that defines Button Style:

-- StyleFamily (the pages "Classic", "Bootstrap", "Angular-Light" and "Angular-Dark")
+- **StyleFamily** (the pages "Classic", "Bootstrap", "Angular-Light" and "Angular-Dark")

-- StyleClass (the buttons)
+- **StyleClass** (the buttons)

-- Style Appearance (eg.Normal or Outline).
+- **Style Appearance** (eg.Normal or Outline).

 *In this picture, the Component Editor to select "Boostrap" styles: Style Appearance are Normal and Outline*

 ![StyledButtonComponentEditor.jpg](./Images/StyledButtonComponentEditor.jpg)

-*In this picture, the Component Editor to select "Angular" styles: Style Appearance are Flat, Raised, Basic, Stroked*
+*In this picture, the Component Editor to select "AngularUI" styles: Style Appearance are Flat, Raised, Basic, Stroked*

 ![StyledButtonComponentEditorAngular.jpg](./Images/StyledButtonComponentEditorAngular.jpg)